This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a finger fracture diagnosed?

-Your child's caregiver will examine your child and ask about his injury.
+Your child's healthcare provider will examine your child and ask about his or her injury.
 Your child may also need an x-ray.

 How is a finger fracture treated?

-- Cast or splint: Your child may need a cast or splint to prevent movement and protect his finger so it can heal.
+- A cast or splint may be needed to prevent movement and protect your child's finger so it can heal.

-- Open reduction: This is done when a closed reduction does not work or your child has ligament damage.
-An incision is made, and the bones and ligaments are put back into the correct position.
-Open reduction may include the use of wires, pins, plates or screws.
+- Open reduction surgery may be needed to put your child's bones back into the correct position.
+This may include the use of special wires, pins, plates or screws.
 These help keep the broken pieces lined up so your child's finger can heal correctly.

 How can I help manage my child's symptoms?

-- Elevate: Help your child raise his hand above the level of his heart as often as he can.
+- Elevate your child's finger above the level of his or her heart as often as you can.
 This will help decrease swelling and pain.
-Prop his hand on pillows or blankets to keep it elevated comfortably.
+Prop your child's hand on pillows or blankets to keep it elevated comfortably.

-- Your child's pain or inflammation gets worse, even after treatment.
+- Your child's pain or swelling gets worse, even after treatment.

 - You have questions or concerns about your child's condition or care.